tylerharriott/100-days-of-code/README.md

 ### Day 1: April 15, 2019

 **Today's Progress**: Started to deep deeper into the wonderful world of Javascript.
 Learned all about If/Else statements, Switch statements, and even Ternary Operators.
-Also learned, about Truthy and fasly.
-And equality.
+Also learned, about Truthy and fasly, and equality.

 **Thoughts:** First would like to say, Started doing the 100 days of coding challenge today :grin:.
 Big shoutout to Hugo P. for getting me started.
 Back to Javascript, so far i am really loving the language.
 I can see some similarities to Java however, I can also see the differences.
 I am excited to learn more.